 The main topics concerning this Area are the Money Laundering through the physical transportation of cash, the illicit financial flows and the use of AML/CFT tools and the risks and threats of Money Laundering from Cybercrime.

 The new AML Law expands the supervisory and regulatory role of the UAE Central Bank requiring it to superintend and monitor the operations of the Financial Institutions in the UAE, and to ensure that they comply with and properly apply the Law and its regulations.

 Financial Institutions shall follow specific rules regarding the Anti-Money Laundering and Combating the Financing of Terrorism and the Financing of Unlawful Organizations.
 IFRS issued rules and regulations that shall be applied internationally for accounting and auditing-related issues.
 In case a financial institution or account/auditor finds error or fraud, it shall:

 - Collect the documents he is working on.

 - Quantify the effect of that FRAUD/ERROR over the financial statement of the Company.

-Each Country shall set and develop its Standards to combat the Money Laundering and Terrorism Financing.
-In accordance to the UAE Standards, all banks and other financial institutions, shall inform the Central Bank of the UAE of any transactions suspected to be related to illegal dealings, in particular in case of one or more of the following circumstances:
+Each Country shall set and develop its Standards to combat Money Laundering and Terrorism Financing.
+In accordance with the UAE Standards, all banks and other financial institutions, shall inform the Central Bank of the UAE of any transactions suspected to be related to illegal dealings, in particular in case of one or more of the following circumstances: